Accessibility Statement

 Minutes after your cat uses it, Litter-Robot starts a cleaning cycle, which means no matter how many cats use it, each one will have a fresh, clean place to go every time.

 Litter-Robot is great for small cats, big cats, and lots of cats!
+In fact, one Litter-Robot is suitable for up to four cats.
 All you have to do is empty the waste drawer when indicated and add litter as needed.
 For a household with one cat, that's about every 7-10 days.
 For multiple cat households, that's about once per week!
 No more time wasted bent over scooping litter box after litter box!

 Hopefully, these tips will help keep your cats happy and healthy and make having a home with multiple cats feel like a dream again.